What are Weight Sensors?

 1. Photoelectric Weight Sensor

-Optical grating sensors use moire fringes formed by gratings to convert angular displacement into photoelectric signals.
-There are two gratings, one is a fixed grating, and the other is a moving grating mounted on the dial axis.
-The test object put on the load-bearing platform rotates the dial shaft through the transmission lever system and drives the moving grating to rotate so that the moire fringe also moves accordingly.
-Using photocells, conversion circuits, and display instruments, we can calculate the number of moire fringes to measure the rotation angle of the grating, and finally read the quality of the measured object.
+Optical grating sensors utilize moiré fringes formed by gratings to convert angular displacement into photoelectric signals.
+The system consists of two gratings: one fixed and one movable grating mounted on the dial axis.
+When a test object is placed on the load-bearing platform, it rotates the dial shaft through the transmission lever system, driving the moving grating to rotate and causing the moiré fringe pattern to move accordingly.
+Using photocells, conversion circuits, and display instruments, the number of moiré fringes can be counted to measure the grating's rotation angle and determine the mass of the measured object.

 Figure 2.
 Moire Fringe Effect